werf/trdl/docs/_includes/reference/vault_plugin/task/uuid/cancel.md

-Cancel running task.
+Cancel the running task.

-## Cancel running task
+## Cancel the running task

 | Method | Path |